yatish1606/LearnSpace/README.md

 # LearnSpace

 A Web app created using React, Node.js, MySQL, Express and hosted on Heroku.
-This app is used for the front-end of the LearnSpace™ application.
+This repository contains the code for the front-end of the LearnSpace™ application.

 Created by :

 Yatish Kelkar
 Gaurav Khairnar
 Mahesh Nahak
 Kshitij Chitnis

 ## What is LearnSpace ?